Olia

-Olia (Odia: ଓଳିଆ) is a closed vessel made up of straw or bamboo.
+Oḷiā (Odia: ଓଳିଆ) is a closed vessel made up of straw or bamboo.
 Traditionally it is used to store rice and other corns.
-It is used in different tribal areas of Odisha and other states of India.
+It is also used in different tribal areas of Odisha and other states of India.

 Construction

 First ropes are made by the straw.
 The ropes are tightened in such a way that it looks like round shaped and called as a Mora.
 Lapping one mora above another makes a round shaped vessel.